Components of a unit

 1. A code

 This code is unique to an individual unit.
-See the unit coding table for further information on the structure of unit codes.
+Click here for further information on the structure of unit codes.

 2. A credit value

-The majority of units are worth either 3, 6 or 12 credits with the possibility that project work, placement periods and dissertation units may have different values.
+The majority of units are worth either 3, 6 or 12 credits with the possibility that project work or placement periods may have different values.
 These credits give an approximate workload for each unit.

 3. A level

 This indicates the level at which the unit will be studied.
-See the unit coding table for further information.
+Click here for further information.